wandb/docs/content/guides/integrations/keras.md

 This callback is subclassed from [`tf.keras.callbacks.ModelCheckpoint`](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint) ,thus the checkpointing logic is taken care of by the parent callback.

-This callback provides the following features:
+This callback saves:

-* Save the model that has achieved "best performance" based on the "monitor".
+* The model that has achieved "best performance" based on the "monitor".
-* Save the model at the end of every epoch regardless of the performance.
+* The model at the end of every epoch regardless of the performance.
-* Save the model at the end of the epoch or after a fixed number of training batches.
+* The model at the end of the epoch or after a fixed number of training batches.
-* Save only model weights, or save the whole model.
+* Only model weights or the whole model.
-* Save the model either in SavedModel format or in `.h5` format.
+* The model either in `SavedModel` format or in `.h5` format.

-This callback should be used in conjunction with `WandbMetricsLogger`.
+Use this callback in conjunction with `WandbMetricsLogger`.

 ```python
 import wandb